spiffe/spiffe.io/content/spire/try/getting-started-k8s.md

 # Obtain the Required Files {#section-1}

-Walking through this guide requires a number of **.yaml** files *and* you must run all commands in the directory in which those files reside.
+This guide requires a number of **.yaml** files.
 To obtain this directory of files clone **https://github.com/spiffe/spire-tutorials** and obtain the **.yaml** files from the **spire-tutorials/k8s** subdirectory.
+Remember to run all kubectl commands in the directory in which those files reside.

+Set up a Kubernetes environment on a provider of your choice or use Minikube.
+Link the Kubernetes environment to the kubectl command.

 # Configure Kubernetes Namespace for SPIRE Components {#section-2}

 Follow these steps to configure the **spire** namespace in which SPIRE Server and SPIRE Agent are deployed.

+1. Change to the directory containing the **.yaml** files.

-1. Create the namespace:
+2. Create the namespace:

     ```bash
     $ kubectl apply -f spire-namespace.yaml
     ```

-2. Run the following command and verify that *spire* is listed in the output:
+3. Run the following command and verify that *spire* is listed in the output:

     ```bash
     $ kubectl get namespaces